CP-Violation with Neutrino Disappearance Alone: Introduction

-We will show how it is also possible to probe CP violation via neutrino disappearance measurements only.
+We will show how it is also possible to probe CP violation, via neutrino disappearance measurements only, in three different ways: counting parameters using a specific parameterization, direct analytic calculation in a parameterization independent framework, and numerical computation.
 With good measurements of the disappearance of two different flavors it is possible to determine a total of four independent parameters in the PMNS matrix.
-Since the mixing matrix is only described by four parameters\footnote{Two additional parameters, the so-called Majorana phases, may also be physical depending on the nature of neutrinos, but their impact in neutrino oscillation experiments is suppressed by $(m_\nu/E_\nu)^2<10^{-14}$ or smaller in oscillations and thus can be safely ignored.} it is possible to learn about CP violation while only measuring CP conserving channels.
+Since the mixing matrix is only described by four parameters it is possible to learn about CP violation while only measuring CP conserving channels.
 The key physics effect that makes this possible is unitarity\footnote{We note that unitarity is used for most experiment's extraction of one or more of the mixing parameters.
-For example, medium-baseline reactor neutrino experiments at $L\simeq1$ km actually determine $4|U_{e3}|^2(|U_{e1}|^2+|U_{e2}|^2)$ but by unitarity this is equal to $4|U_{e3}|^2(1-|U_{e3}|^2)$ which can be expressed as $\sin^22\theta_{13}$ under the assumption the matrix is unitary.} and thus if there is new physics in the neutrino sector this story may get more complicated.
+For example, medium-baseline reactor neutrino experiments at $L\simeq1$ km actually determine $4|U_{e3}|^2(|U_{e1}|^2+|U_{e2}|^2)$ but by unitarity this is equal to $4|U_{e3}|^2(1-|U_{e3}|^2)$ which can be expressed as $\sin^22\theta_{13}$.} and thus if there is new physics in the neutrino sector this story may get more complicated.
+It is also possible to relate the amount of CP violation directly to the measured parameters from disappearance.
 Given the sizable expected improvements in disappearance measurements in the $\nu_e$ channel with the Jiangmen Underground Neutrino Observatory (JUNO) and the $\nu_\mu$ channel with the Deep Underground Neutrino Experiment (DUNE) and Hyper-Kamiokande (HK), such a study is quite timely.
-Moreover, disappearance has different (and often cleaner) systematics than appearance measurements since the neutrinos at the near and far detectors are the same flavor which means that this can be a valuable cross check of CP violation probes in the appearance channel.
+Moreover, disappearance has a different dependence on the oscillation parameters as well as different (and often cleaner) systematics than appearance measurements since the neutrinos at the near and far detectors are the same flavor which means that this can be a valuable cross check of CP violation probes in the appearance channel.
+See also \cite{Farzan:2002ct} for a very early study discussing some related oscillation physics and \cite{Rout:2020cxi} for some numerical studies.

-In this paper, we will briefly review the standard CP violation picture.
+In this letter, we will briefly review the standard CP violation picture.
 We will then develop the theory for where there is information about CP violation in disappearance measurements.
 Finally, we will perform numerical studies indicating the sensitivity to measure $\delta$, and thus determine if CP is violated or not, via disappearance measurements only.